lino-framework/lino/docs/topics/dumpy.rst

 automatically when you
 do ``from lino.apps.FOO.settings import *`` in your :xfile:`settings.py`.
-Only if you define your own local serialization modules, don't forget to include Lino's :mod:`lino.utils.dpy` module.
+Only if you define your own local serialization modules, don't forget to include Lino's :mod:`lino.utils.dumpy` module.

 This module should also be usable for normal Django projects.
 Just add the above setting in your :xfile:`settings.py` and try a ``manage.py dump --format py``.

-If you don't want to install Lino, you can alternatively download only the :srcref:`dpy module itself </lino/utils/dpy.py>` and make a few changes concerning logging.
+If you don't want to install Lino, you can alternatively download only the :srcref:`dumpy module itself </lino/utils/dumpy.py>` and make a few changes concerning logging.
 (Just don't afterwards publish your changes using a license that is incompatible with the GPL, see :doc:`/about/why_gpl`)